paper-code20/Covid-19-Forecasting-via-Deep-Learning-andTopological-Data-Analysis/README.md

 *Our experiments have been carried out using collected data of California and Washington  states.
 Particularly,  our  methodology  produces  daily  COVID-19 progression and hospitalization forecasts at county-level resolution.*

+The complete software list and requirements are included in the file "Requirements.md".

 The datasets for this research project are obtained from the below websites and repository:
 * https://www.ncei.noaa.gov/
 * https://github.com/CSSEGISandData/COVID-19